 Heat pumps can be divided into three main types: air source, split-ductless, and geothermal.
 While all types use the same basic principle of heat exchange to warm or cool a house, understanding their different strengths helps narrow the choices for the best heat pump for a particular home.

 Air source heat pumps sit outside the home and use an internal ducting system much like other HVAC systems that provide hot or cool air inside.
-When switching from furnace systems to a heat pump, parts of the existing installation can often be used.
+When switching from an electric or gas furnace to a heat pump, parts of the existing installation can often be used.

-Below about 6 feet deep the temperature underground remains constant, regardless of the season.
+The temperature underground remains constant below about 6 feet deep, regardless of the season.
 A geothermal heat pump takes advantage of this consistent warmth.
-Liquid-filled pipes—called a ‘loop’—are buried underground either horizontally or vertically.
+Liquid-filled pipes—called a “loop”—are buried underground either horizontally or vertically.
 They pick up the underground temperature that is then pumped around the house.

 Also called ground source heat pumps, geothermal heat pumps can be used in areas where other systems are less effective in winter.
 However, installation costs are high, and the ground space needed makes them unsuitable for smaller properties.

 When looking at the main benefits of the best heat pump systems, the main purpose usually is serving as an energy-efficient alternative to furnace and air conditioner combinations for a home.
 However, there are other areas where heat pumps can provide a cost-effective solution.
-Fitting a split-ductless heat pump to an extension may be less expensive and easier than stretching an existing HVAC beyond its intended specification.
+Fitting a split system to an extension may be less expensive and easier than stretching an existing HVAC beyond its intended specification.

 Whether comparing a heat pump with other HVAC or looking at a more modest installation, both the heating and cooling potential of single units or expanded systems will be important.
-The standard measurement unit of heat is the BTU (British Thermal Unit).
+The standard measurement unit of heat is the British thermal unit (BTU).
 The generally accepted standard is that for both comfortable warmth in winter and sufficient cool air in summer, a system should provide 20 BTUs per square foot per hour.